-Long-term, because the water pipeline will be buried and disturbed areas will be restored to preconstruction grades and vegetation, a there are no impacts to the Master Plan goals resulting from the water pipeline.
+Long-term, because the water pipeline will be buried and disturbed areas will be restored to preconstruction grades and vegetation, there are no impacts to the Master Plan goals resulting from the water pipeline.
 For example, the majority of the TWP corridor with Alternative 3 (Option C) Corridor is located in rural land use areas that include lands zoned open, rural estate, and farming.
 After construction, agricultural use within the permanent easement can continue as before.
 With respect to the source water pump station, the location proposed for the source water pump station site (2 acres) is zoned farming.
 Thornton will work with the property owner to locate the source water pump station to minimize impact to the property owner to the extent it is reasonably possible.
 The source water pump station will be designed to be compatible with the surrounding area.
 After listening to the interests and concerns of the community through the hearing, Working Group process and Open House concerning noise and emission resulting from the proposed installation of an emergency diesel backup generator in the Application, Thornton proposes as a condition of approval, that it not place a permanent emergency diesel powered backup generator at the source water pump station site.
 After construction, the source water pump station will be unmanned, though it will be monitored and operated remotely, inspected daily, and repaired and maintained as needed.

 The Application also included a water tank as an appurtenance to the Application.
 However, after listening to the interests and concerns of the community through the hearing, Working Group process and Open House about the location of the water tank in Larimer County, Thornton has determined not to locate the water tank within Larimer County, and that request is withdrawn from the Application.
+Relocation of the water tank to outside of Larimer County will not require additional water lines in Larimer County beyond what is already proposed in the Application.